MatheusRich/matheusrich.github.io/_drafts/2023-in-review.md

 #### Streaming

 My streaming numbers went down a bit, again.
-Not that I care about that number being high, I just noted I didn't listen to music as much while deep-working.
+Not that I care about that number being high, I just noticed I didn't listen to music as much while deep-working.
 2023 was the first year I got Jazz in my top 5 genres.

 <div class="flex flex-wrap flex-center gap-4">